'Bubbling' Germany back on track at Euro 2020, says Mueller

 "We are allowed to feel a little euphoria," said Mueller after Germany moved second in Group F, level on three points with Portugal and a point behind leaders France.

-Germany left-back Robin Gosens produced a man-of-the-match performance in Munich by heading home the hosts' fourth goal and weighing in with two assists.
+Germany left-back Robin Gosens produced a man-of-the-match performance in Munich, heading home the hosts' fourth goal and weighing in with two assists.

+"This feels unreal, an unbelievable evening on all levels for me.
+You can't ask for more than that," said Gosens, who came off in the second half with the German fans chanting his name.

+"That was passionate, a huge game from us.
+We threw everything into it.

 Cristiano Ronaldo put Portugal ahead, but the Germans roared back with four unanswered goals as Kai Havertz and Gosens hit the net after own goals by Ruben Dias and Raphael Guerreiro.